amandasaurus/django-sql-inspector/README.md

 # Motivation and design philosophy

-I created this library when needing to measure and optimize an existing Django application
+I created this library when needing to measure and optimize an existing Django application.
+It was a large application, and I wanted to optimize a particular popular 'flow'.
+There were many layers, function 1 called function 2 called function 3 which did an SQL query.
+I wanted to be able to see what functions were responsible for what SQL.
+I wanted to be able to measure, in a reproducible way, the amount of SQL being called, so I could reduce it and measure the improvements.

 # Installation